 I stopped being an advocate of anything that could smell like a Protestant work ethic a long time ago, but losing your ability to work has turned out to be one of the greatest losses of chronic illness.
 It was sweet and wonderful that I was now well enough that everyday tasks like washing my hair or making a meal no longer presented a major challenge.
 But one of the flip sides of getting slightly better, is that while you're now well enough to miss the structure, community and sense of purpose work can bring, you might still not be well enough to do much more about it (yet).

-I remember almost willing something out loud, 'please God' (the more important point is that I believe our words and intentions can have a lot of power in them).
+I remember almost willing something out loud, 'please God' (or whatever really; the more important point is that I’ve experienced how our words and intentions can have a lot of power in them).
 'Please God, find me something I can do'.
-And I randomly threw a number out there as I have heard that the force of life appreciates precision: '£120 a week would be great'.
+And I threw a number out there as I have heard that the force of life appreciates precision: '£120 a week would be great'.

 And that same week a close friend rang and asked if I would help look after her mother.
 Dorothy is in her mid-80s, has severe dementia and at that point lived only a few yards up the road.
 My job entailed shuffling up Pooles Lane in the early afternoons, letting myself in to Dorothy's house, and many days curling up in an armchair so that she had someone next to her while she napped.
 I was keeping her company while her live-in carers had a couple of hours off.
 For exactly £120 a week most weeks.
 Yes, I found a job where I got paid~~to~~sleep!